Tresor11/Facebook-clone/README.md

 # Facebook Clone

-> This repo contains a facebook-like appliction built mainly with ruby in rails.
+> This repo contains a Facebook-like appliction built with Ruby on Rails.

 ![screenshot](./shoot.png)

-The application provide the ability to add a post,comment a post,like a post,send and receive friend requests
+The application allows users to add a post, comment a post, like a post; send and receive friend requests; edit and delete a post.

 ### Future features
 - make the app responsive for mobile devices